衞生署日間醫療中心牌照

 • Targeted Therapy

-In addition, for advanced HER2-positive breast cancer, there is a new generation of antibody-drug conjugates (ADC), which is a chemotherapy drug that can identify HER2 receptors.
-The drug can facilitate precise treatment by precisely adhering to the HER2 cancer cells, and entering the nucleus before releasing a high dosage, thus reducing the side effects on healthy cells.
+Additionally, for advanced HER2-positive breast cancer, there are new generation antibody-drug conjugates (ADCs), which are chemotherapy drugs that can identify HER2 receptors.
+These drugs attach accurately to HER2 cancer cells, and the entire drug enters the cell nucleus before releasing a high dose of chemotherapy, providing precise treatment and reducing side effects on healthy cells.

 Recovery and Rehabilitation of Breast Cancer